-The first year of school is a new adventure every day.
+The first year of school brings a new adventure every day.

 By 5 years old your child is a problem solver with an attention span to match.
 They’re ready to learn all their letters, and count 20 items.
 They’ll begin to spend a lot of time with friends at school and peers will be important.
 Along with their newfound independence, they’ll gain a stronger sense of responsibility.
 Their growing attention span will allow them to spend a great deal of energy learning all their letters and decoding all of that into reading.
 Simple math concepts such as patterns, additions and subtraction will all solidify.

-By 6 or 7 children are becoming less egocentric.
+By 6, children are becoming less egocentric.
 They’re beginning to understand that they’re a unique individual with feelings and ideas that may not be shared with others – or that may not be real.
 Their thinking is more logical and they can reason.
 Your elementary age child can compare and contrast and begin to predict outcomes.
 They can explain simple game instructions and rules.

 Great Gift Ideas: